DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/IRF3205-motor-board-setup.rst

 * An Arduino Motor Shield (If you are upgrading or already have an Arduino Motor Shield)
 * An IRF3205 15A motor board
 * Version 3.1.2 or later of the |EX-CS| Software
-* A 7-9V DC Power supply for the Mega
+* A 7-9v DC Power supply for the Mega
-* A 12-18V DC [1]_ (depending on train scale) power supply rated for the current you need (we recommend 5A)
+* A 12-18v DC [1]_ (depending on train scale) power supply rated for the current you need (we recommend 5A)
 * 2 5A fuses and fuse holders
 * A separate current sense board like one based on the ACS724 chip (or just depend on the 5A fuses)
 * Some Jumper Wires

 ..
-[1] The voltage you need for the motor driver depends on the scale/gauge of the layout you are using.
+[1] The voltage you need for the |Motor Driver| depends on the scale/gauge of the layout you are using.
 Bigger is not always better.
-Too high a voltaage can damage your locos.
+Too high a voltage can damage your locos.
 See the :ref:`reference/hardware/power-supplies:powering the motor driver` for more information.

 See the :ref:`reference/hardware/motorboards/IRF3205-motor-board-setup:Parts list (IRF3205)`